 During November 2019, the Company entered into a lease for a Nevada facility that commenced on November 13, 2019 and recorded a right of use asset and corresponding lease liability.
-Lease expense was \$37,995 for the three months ended September 30, 2020.
+The Company uses this leased facility for office, manufacturing, and warehouse space.
+The Company is responsible for real estate taxes, utilities, and repairs under the terms of certain of the operating leases.
+Therefore, all lease and non-lease components are combined and accounted for as single lease component.
+Lease expense was \$135,237 and \$173,232 for the three and six months ended December 31, 2020, respectively.